1RXS J160929.1−210524

-1RXS J160929.1−210524 (also known as GSC 6213-1358 or PZ99 J160930.3−210459) is a pre-main-sequence star approximately 456 light-years away in the constellation of Scorpius.
+1RXS J160929.1−210524 (also known as GSC 6213-1358 or PZ99 J160930.3−210459) is a pre-main-sequence star approximately 450 light-years away in the constellation of Scorpius.

-The star was identified as a member of the Upper Scorpius subgroup of the Scorpius–Centaurus association by Thomas Preibisch and coauthors in 1998, and originally assigned an age of 5 million years old based on its group membership.

-A more recent analysis of the ages of the stars in the Upper Scorpius group pegs its average age at 11 million years.
+The star was identified as a member of the Upper Scorpius subgroup of the Scorpius–Centaurus association by Thomas Preibisch and coauthors in 1998, and was originally assigned an age of 5 million years old based on its group membership.
+A more recent analysis of the ages of the stars in the Upper Scorpius group estimates the average age of the stars at 11 million years.

 Stellar characteristics

 This star was identified as a young object belonging to the Upper Scorpius subgroup of the Scorpius–Centaurus association in two papers published in 1998 and 1999, based on its lithium abundance, X-ray emission, and position in the H–R diagram.
 The spectrum of 1RXS J160929.1-210524 reveals it to be cooler than the Sun with a spectral type that has been estimated at K7 or M0, so the star can be considered an orange dwarf or a red dwarf.
 The star is estimated to be around 0.85 times as massive as the Sun and to have an effective temperature of 4,060 K. The Upper Scorpius association is quite young and only stars earlier (hotter) than type A3 have reached the main sequence; less massive stars, such as 1RXS J160929.1−210524, are still in the process of contraction during the pre-main sequence phase.
 Originally, the association was estimated to be around 5 million years old, but a recent 2012 paper made a significant revision of this value to 11 million years, which is therefore considered to be the age of 1RXS J160929.1-210524.